visgl/deck.gl/docs/layers/base-layer.md

 support the opacity prop, it is up to each layer's fragment shader to implement support for opacity.

+### Interaction Properties

+Layers can be interacted with using these properties.

+##### `pickable` (Boolean, optional)

+- Default: `false`

+Whether layer responds to mouse events.

+##### `onHover` (Function, optional)

+This callback will be called when the mouse hovers over a feature drawn by the layer (assuming it is not occluded by any succeeding layers).

+The function will be called with a single parameter `info`, which is an object that contains a variety of fields describing the hover event and what was hovered.

+**Requires `pickable` to be true.**

+##### `onClick` (Function, optional)

+This callback will be called when the mouse hovers over a feature drawn by the layer (assuming it is not occluded by any succeeding layers).

+The function will be called with a single parameter `info`, which is an object that contains a variety of fields describing the click event and what was hovered.

+**Requires `pickable` to be true.**

+## Coordinate System Properties

+Normally only used when the application wants to work with coordinates that are not Web Mercator projected longitudes/latitudes.

 ##### `projectionMode` (Number, optional)

 Specifies how layer positions and offsets should be interpreted.